stacksgov/sips/sips/sip-019/sip-019-token-metadata-update-notifications.md

 This SIP proposes a standard message structure (similar to a notification payload) that would be used through `print`.
-Existing metadata indexers would receive this event through the [Stacks node event-emitter interface](https://github.com/stacks-network/stacks-blockchain/blob/master/docs/event-dispatcher.md#post-new_block), parse its contents, and refresh any contracts that were updated.
+Existing metadata indexers would receive this event through the [Stacks node event-emitter interface](https://github.com/stacks-network/stacks-blockchain/blob/master/docs/event-dispatcher.md#post-new_block), parse and validate its contents, and refresh any contracts that were updated.

 # Specification